chenzhiwei/certctl/README.md

 certctl is a certificate utility tool, it can:

-1. Generate Root CA certificate or self-signed certificate
+1. Generate Root CA certificate
+2. Generate self-signed certificate
-2. Sign certificate with CA certificate
+3. Sign certificate or Immediate CA with Root CA certificate
-3. Show certificate or certificate signing request info
+4. Show certificate or certificate signing request info
-4. Fetch certificate from an HTTPS URL
+5. Fetch certificate from an HTTPS URL
-5. Verify if a certificate matches the private key or CA certificate
+6. Verify if a certificate matches the private key or CA certificate

 ## Download